justpy-org/justpy/README.md

-If you'd like to specifically address the JustPy contributors the [github dicussions](https://github.com/justpy-org/justpy/discussions/new) are place to ask questions, propose new features and generally get in touch with the contributors.
+If you'd like to specifically address the JustPy contributors the [github dicussions](https://github.com/justpy-org/justpy/discussions/new) are place to ask questions, propose ideas and generally get in touch with the contributors.

+New features are only possible via your own contribution.

 Our github dicussions are categorized.
 Please use the Category "Ideas" for feature requests.

-Issues and Pull Requests are also welcome.
+Issues for fixable bugs and Pull Requests are also welcome.
 Please make sure that you follow the stackoverflow style guidelines when posting issues.
 A good way to do this is to state the problem as a stackoverflow question first.
 This way a larger audience is able to discuss solutions and work arounds and find out which part of the technology stack you are using is actually involved in the issue you'd like to get resolved.